oxuva/long-term-tracking-benchmark/README.md

 Use `--help` to discover the optional flags.
 For example, use `--iou_threshold=0.7` to generate the results with a stricter threshold (the default is 0.5).

+If you only want to evaluate a subset of trackers, you can specify them using the `--trackers` flag.
+For example, `--trackers siamfc sint`.